Phillip-England/php-nginx-quickstart/README.md

 ## Deployment

 This project repo can be copied into an nginx server.
-After updating the config on the server and ensuring the proper version of php is installed, you should be solid.
+After updating the nginxconfig on the server and ensuring the proper version of php is installed, you should be solid.

-The config provided will ensure all files on the server are secure minus `./update.sh` and `./README.md` which can be easily removed.
+### Railway

+I've testing this and it deploys to [Railway](https://railway.app) very easily.
+Simply connect railway to your github repo and it will autoread the Dockerfile and set up your server.
+Only caveat is you need to set a `PORT=8080` as an env in railway for your application.